Giving feedback or making a complaint

-Would you like to say something about East Sussex County Council and the service you have received from us?
 You might want to let us know about a social worker or youth worker who’s really helped you.
 Maybe you’d like to share an idea on how to make something better.
 Or perhaps you want to make a complaint about something that didn’t work for you.

 Support to make your complaint about the council

-You can also talk to the ‘Speak Out!’ advocacy service.
 Speak Out! helps children and young people in East Sussex who have a Social Worker.
 They meet with children and young people to find out what they want professionals and other adults to know.
 They can help you get your views, wishes and feelings heard in meetings like:

 Please call or text 0300 303 9649 to talk to someone in the Speak Out!
 Service.
-They are available to talk from 8am–8pm Monday to Friday, and 10am–4pm on Saturdays.
+They are open from 8am–8pm, Monday to Friday, and 10am–4pm on Saturdays.

 Making a complaint about a school